 - This is part of your business continuity planning and your disaster recovery plan and should involve the entire organisation and not just IT.

-- Cyber security awareness training and phishing testing
+Cyber security awareness training and phishing testing

-- Cyber security Awareness Training: your employees are your best line of defence if your IT systems don’t stop the threat, educate them to help prevent attacks.
+- Cyber security Awareness Training: your employees are your best line of defence if your IT systems don’t stop the threat, educate them to help prevent attacks

 - Simulated phishing attacks to regularly test and educate your employees.

-- Hardening Techniques including remote desktop protocol (RDP)
+Hardening techniques including remote desktop protocol (RDP)

 - Remote desktop protocol (RDP) enables users to remotely access your network.
 This should be shut down and replaced with more secure solutions where possible.